dawsers/scroll/README.md

 same and the executables are renamed to *scroll*, "scrollmsg", "scrollnag" and "scrollbar".

+*scroll* uses a modified version of [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) which is included in the source tree and linked statically.

 ### Arch Linux

 If you are using Arch Linux, there are two AUR package you can install: